JiahuiYu/audio_recognition/README.md

 -----

     * Robust Audio Recognition
-    * High Accuracy: 98% Accuracycy of 5 seconds song cut in 100 songs list.
+    * High Accuracy: 100% Accuracycy of 500 6-second songs cuts in 100 songs list.
     * High efficiency: recognize in less than 0.1 second per song.
     * Memory reduction: 4G is enough for 10000 songs.
     * Data Structure: support 2,500,000 songs and each song less than 7 minutes.